felangel/bloc/docs/flutterweathertutorial.md

 ![advanced](https://img.shields.io/badge/level-advanced-red.svg)

-> In this tutorial, we're going to build a Weather app in Flutter which demonstrates how to manage multiple blocs to implement dynamic theming, pull-to-refresh, and much more.
-Our weather app will pull real data from an API and demonstrate how to separate our application into layers (data, repository, business logic, and presentation).
+> In this tutorial, we're going to build a Weather app in Flutter which demonstrates how to manage multiple cubits to implement dynamic theming, pull-to-refresh, and much more.
+Our weather app will pull live weather data from the public MetaWeather API and demonstrate how to separate our application into layers (data, repository, business logic, and presentation).

 ![demo](./assets/gifs/flutter_weather.gif)

 ## Project Requirements

+Our app should let users
-- User can search for cities on the search page
+- Search for a city on a dedicated search page
-- App displays weather information returned by [MetaWeather API](https://www.metaweather.com/api/)
+- See a pleasant depiction of the weather data returned by [MetaWeather API](https://www.metaweather.com/api/)
+- Change the units displayed (metric vs imperial)

+Additionally,
-- App theme changes depending on weather of the city
+- The theme of the application should reflect the weather for the chosen city
-- Settings page which allows users to change units
-- Persist state across sessions ([HydratedBloc](https://github.com/felangel/bloc/tree/master/packages/hydrated_bloc))
+- Application state should persist across sessions: i.e., the app should remember its state after closing and reopening it (using [HydratedBloc](https://github.com/felangel/bloc/tree/master/packages/hydrated_bloc))

 ## Key Concepts